manjaro/pacman-mirrors/docs/index.md

     *sudo pacman-mirrors -ac Germany,France -S unstable -P https http*

-* Create a mirrorlist with German mirrors
+* Create a mirrorlist with German mirrors and a custom mirror file

     *sudo pacman-mirrors -c Germany*

-* If you want more countries in your mirrorlist add them
+* If you want more countries in your mirrorlist add them they will be written to your custom mirror pool

     *sudo pacman-mirrors -c Germany France Denmark*